kyma-project/kyma/resources/eventing/README.md

 ## Controller

-This component manages the internal infrastructure in order to receive an event for all subscriptions
+This component manages the internal infrastructure in order to receive an event for all subscriptions.

 ## Installation